 Based on this information, how does Providence College sound?
 Remember, the best school for one person may not be the right school for someone else!
 So ask yourself: Is Providence College a good school for you?

-Providence College is located in the suburban setting of Providence, Rhode Island, less than an hour from Boston.
+Providence College is located in the suburban setting of Providence, Rhode Island, in the suburbs of Boston.

-If you want to see Providence College for yourself, plan a visit.
+If you are interested in seeing Providence College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Providence, or book a flight to the nearest airport, T.F.
 Green.

 You can also take a virtual campus tour to get a sense of what Providence College and Providence are like without leaving home.